 Another observed trend is that not only are most Americans living longer, they are also living longer with better physical functioning.
-Studies that track older Americans’ changes in disability over time (measured as difficulty in performing either activities of daily living or instrumental activities of daily livingIADLs include preparing meals, managing money, shopping for groceries or personal items, performing light or heavy housework, and using a telephone. ) have shown a decline in the percentage of people reporting functional impairments.
-One study found that older people are living more disability-free years than they did previously, and that the improvement has been greater for women than for men, with no difference by race.
-Another found that, between 1990 and 2010, healthy life expectancy (the number of years a person can expect to live in good health) for the US rose from 65.8 years to 68.1 years.
+Studies that track older Americans’ changes in ability over time (measured as difficulty in performing either activities of daily living or instrumental activities of daily living) have shown a decline in the reporting of functional impairments.
+One study found that older people experience more disability-free years than they did previously.
+The improvement has been greater for women than for men, with no difference by race.
+Another found that, between 1990 and 2010, healthy life expectancy (the number of years a person can expect to live in good health) for the U.S. rose from 65.8 years to 68.1 years.

 While personal behaviors may affect longevity and disability, they are not the only determinants of healthy living and aging.
-Access to affordable, high-quality clinical preventive services and medical care are critical.
-In addition, systemic factors outside of the medical system impact health and longevity.
-These include socioeconomic determinants of health such as income, education, and occupation.
-They also include environmental challenges, neighborhood characteristics, cultural norms, and the historical legacy of discriminatory private- and public-sector practices.
+Access to affordable, high-quality clinical preventive services and medical care is critical.
+Other factors outside the medical system also impact health and longevity.
+Socioeconomic factors like income, education, and occupation are some examples.
+Environmental conditions, neighborhood characteristics, cultural norms, and the historical legacy of discriminatory private- and public-sector practices also play a role.
 Policies and interventions aimed at improving health must address both personal behaviors and systemic factors.
 The health policies in this chapter promote healthy living so Americans not only live longer, they also stay active and healthy to thrive while they age.

-Put simply, health-promotion efforts should take place both inside and outside of the medical system as part of a holistic framework that includes lifestyles, social policies, and even the way communities are designed.
+Health-promotion efforts should take place both inside and outside of the medical system as part of a holistic framework that includes lifestyles, social policies, and even the way communities are designed.
 Policies for housing, transportation, energy, and the environment should promote community engagement and good health for people of all ages.

 Maintaining and improving cognitive health—a top concern of older adults—is critical to increasing quality of life as people age.
-A 2015 report by the Institute of Medicine (now known as the National Academy of Medicine) affirmed what emerging research has shown: While cognitive aging is not synonymous with cognitive disease, it is a public health issue that warrants action from many stakeholders.
+A 2015 report by the Institute of Medicine (now known as the National Academy of Medicine) affirmed what emerging research has shown: While cognitive aging is not synonymous with cognitive disease, it is a public health issue that warrants action by many stakeholders.
 The report identifies action steps that the public, the health sector, nonprofit and professional associations, government agencies, and the private sector (particularly in transportation and financial services) can take to maintain and improve cognitive health throughout the lifespan.
-AARP supports policies that help people improve and maintain cognitive functioning and that address the needs of people with dementia, their caregivers, and the communities in which they live.
+The right policies can help people improve and maintain cognitive functioning.
+They can address the needs of people with dementia, their caregivers, and the communities in which they live.